apache/mxnet/MKLDNN_README.md

 ### Enable OpenMP for MacOS

-If you want to enable OpenMP for better performance, you should modify these two files:
+If you want to enable OpenMP for better performance, you should modify these two files in MXNet root dictionary:

-1. Makefile L138:
+1. Makefile:

+Add CFLAGS '-fopenmp' for Darwin.

 ```
 ifeq ($(USE_OPENMP), 1)